grandeurkoe/obsidian-vault/100 Days of Code - The Complete Python Pro Bootcamp/Day 076 - Beautiful Plotly Charts and Analyzing the Android App Store/Grouped Bar Charts and Box Plots with Plotly.md

-# Grouped woBar Charts and Box Plots with Plotly
+# Grouped Bar Charts and Box Plots with Plotly

 Now that we’ve looked at the total number of apps per category and the total number of apps per genre, let’s see what the split is between free and paid apps.